jwtowner/d3wasm/BUILD.md

 a) Inside of Microsoft Visual Studio 2019 or using Git for Windows, clone the d3wasm source code such that it is stored on the Windows file system outside of WSL:
 ```
 git clone https://github.com/jwtowner/d3wasm.git
 ```
-b) Open the d3wasm/neo/d3wasm.sln solution file and go to Main Menu -> Build -> Build All to build all projects.
+b) With MSVS2019, open the *d3wasm/neo/d3wasm.sln* solution file and go to Main Menu -> Build -> Build All to build all projects.
 The build Configuration can be either Debug or Release, and the Platform either x86 or x64.

 Normally, this should generate *d3wasm.html*, *d3wasm.js*, and *d3wasm.wasm* files in the bin/$(Configuration) output directory.
-However, due to a bug either in MSVS2019 C++ for Linux builds component or perhaps in WSL2, when the MultiProcNumber MSBuild property is set to a sufficiently high number to enable parallel building of translation units, the build will fail with the MSBuild Compile task throwing an unexpected exception from inside of the liblinux.Local.Shell.WindowsSubsystemShell.VerifyEcho member function.
+However, due to a bug either in MSVS2019 C++ for Linux builds component or perhaps in WSL2, when the MultiProcNumber MSBuild property is set to a sufficiently high number to enable parallel building of translation units, the build will fail with the MSBuild Compile task throwing an unexpected exception from inside of the `liblinux.Local.Shell.WindowsSubsystemShell.VerifyEcho` member function.
 To complete the build, try building the solution a few times until everything succeeds or set the value of MultiProcNumber to a lower value inside of the *d3wasm/neo/Common.props* file.

 #### 4) Package the game demo data
 a) Get the Doom 3 Demo from Fileplanet (or other sources): https://www.fileplanet.com/archive/p-15998/DOOM-3-Demo